rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

 24.04.2023 - 30.04.2023

+- [x]  Make sure to add tests that check the functionality
+- [x]  Implement a basic protégé plugin doing axiom weakening
+- [x]  Start writing the background sections of the thesis
+    - [x]  About ontology repair
+- [ ]  Copy everything to LaTeX

+01.05.2023 - 07.05.2023

+- [ ]  Add features to the Protégé plugin
 - [ ]  Make sure to add tests that check the functionality
-- [ ]  Implement a protégé plugin doing axiom weakening using the prototype
+- [ ]  Think about using heuristic search for the repair process
 - [ ]  Start writing the background sections of the thesis
     - [ ]  About axiom weakening
-    - [ ]  About ontology repair
     - [ ]  About problems with expressivity

-01.05.2023 - 07.05.2023

-- [ ]  Clean up the implementation of the prototype
-- [ ]  Make sure to add tests that check the functionality
-- [ ]  Start writing the background sections of the thesis
-    - [ ]  About software bugs and ontology bugs
     - [ ]  About OWL
+    - [ ]  About ontology bugs
     - [ ]  Introduction

 08.05.2023 - 14.05.2023

 - [ ]  Make request for final exam
 - [ ]  Clean up the implementation of the protégé plugin
+- [ ]  Clean up the prototype
+- [ ]  Implement the heuristic search in the prototype
-- [ ]  Think about using heuristics during the repair process
+- [ ]  Make sure to add tests that check the functionality

+15.05.2023 - 21.05.2023

+- [ ]  20.06.2023 - Make request for final exam
 - [ ]  Rewrite the background sections of the thesis
-    - [ ]  About software bugs and ontology bugs
+    - [ ]  About ontology bugs
     - [ ]  About description logics
     - [ ]  About axiom weakening

-15.05.2023 - 21.05.2023

-- [ ]  Implement the heuristics in the prototype
-- [ ]  Make sure to add tests that check the functionality
-- [ ]  Rewrite the background sections of the thesis
-    - [ ]  Introduction about knowledge representation
     - [ ]  About ontology repair
-- [ ]  20.06.2023 - Make request for final exam

 22.05.2023 - 28.05.2023

 - [ ]  Clean up the implementation of the prototype
+- [ ]  Clean up the implementation of the plugin
+- [ ]  Make sure to add tests that check the functionality
 - [ ]  Add more extensive documentation to the prototype
 - [ ]  Add more extensive documentation to the protégé plugin
-- [ ]  Make sure to add tests that check the functionality

 29.05.2023 - 04.06.2023

+- [ ]  Do some experiments using the implementations
 - [ ]  Start writing the new sections of the thesis
     - [ ]  About role hierarchy refinement
     - [ ]  About heuristics used during ontology repair

-05.06.2023 - 11.06.2023

-- [ ]  Do some experiment using the implementations
-- [ ]  Start writing the new sections of the thesis
     - [ ]  About the implementation of the prototype
     - [ ]  About the implementation of the protégé plugin

-12.06.2023 - 18.06.2023

-- [ ]  Start writing the last sections of the thesis
     - [ ]  Experiments and evaluation
+    - [ ]  Introduction

+05.06.2023 - 11.06.2023

 - [ ]  Finish up writing the background sections of the thesis
     - [ ]  Introduction about knowledge representation
     - [ ]  About software bugs and ontology bugs